Get Started – YouTube Text Editing, Transcribing, and Translating

-Volunteer transcribers and translators help spread ideas to a global audience.
+Volunteer Text Editors, Transcribers and Translators help spread ideas to a global audience.
 Our target languages include English, Russian, Spanish, Serbian, and Swahili (with more to follow).

-These instructions for editing video transcriptions for print/translation was prepared by our good friend, Susan Bauer:
+These instructions for text editing video transcripts for print/translation was prepared by our good friend, Susan Bauer:

 First, thank you for volunteering to help IBBTalks.com get this valuable information into the hands of entrepreneurs around the world!